Emporio Armani presents breezy line for next spring

 Tops and jackets were ribbed and he added flower and petal appliqués onto dresses.
 Some designs were slashed on the hips.

-Most of the line came in rosy colors with dabs of cinnamon, blue-grey and dark orange also seen.
+Most of the line came in rosy colours with dabs of cinnamon, blue-grey and dark orange also seen.

 The designer presented long chiffon tops over trousers, continuing a trend of see-through clothing seen at several Milan fashion shows this week.

 Models wore small neck scarves and transparent as well peep-toe booties.
 They carried bowling bags and summer hats.
-Jewelry was chunky.
+Jewellery was chunky.